-1. You are given a sample of approx. 100 mg of pure potassium iodate (KIO3).
+1. You are given a sample of ca 100 mg of pure potassium iodate KIO3.
 The exact mass is written on the label of the vial.
-Record it in the table below.
+Report it in the table on the next page.

 2. Prepare 100 mL of potassium iodate solution in the 100 mL volumetric flask, using the whole sample of solid potassium iodate and deionized water.
-This is called solution S.
+This solution is called S.

-- 3. In a 100 mL conical flask, add: - 20 mL of solution S with a volumetric pipette; - 5 mL of the potassium iodide solution (0.5 M), using a 5 mL measuring cylinder; - 10 mL of the sulfuric acid solution (2.5 M), using a 10 mL measuring cylinder.
+- 3. In a 100 mL Erlenmeyer flask, add: - 20 mL of solution S using a volumetric pipette; - 5 mL of the potassium iodide solution (0.5 M) using a 5 mL graduated cylinder; - 10 mL of the sulfuric acid solution (2.5 M) using a 10 mL graduated cylinder.

-4. Swirl the conical flask, cover it with Parafilm and keep it in the cupboard for at least five minutes.
+4. Swirl the Erlenmeyer flask, cover it with Parafilm, and keep it in the cabinet for at least five minutes.

-5. Fill the burette with the provided thiosulfate solution using a beaker.
-Titrate the contents of the conical flask with constant swirling.
-When the liquid turns pale yellow, add ten drops of the starch solution and keep titrating until the solution becomes colourless.
-Record the titration volume V_1 .
+5. Using a beaker, fill the burette with the provided thiosulfate solution.
+Titrate the content of the Erlenmeyer flask.
+When the liquid turns pale yellow, add 10 drops of the starch solution and keep titrating until the solution becomes colorless.
+Record the titration volume $V_1$ .